Marketing to Dentists: How to Market to Dentists

 Dental Gender Breakdown

-While it’s clear that male dentists are more prominent in the industry, things are beginning to even out with parity expected to be reached in 2040.
-In June 2021, women saw that highest rate of dental school enrollment ever at 56%.
-Based on trends associated with female dentists, the ADA also predicts other dental practice trends will continue to accelerate such practice consolidation and a shift away from practice ownership.
+While it’s clear that male dentists are more prominent in the industry, things are beginning to even out, with parity expected in 2040.
+In June 2021, women saw the highest rate of dental school enrollment ever at 56%.
+Based on trends among female dentists, the ADA also predicts that other dental practice trends will continue to accelerate, including practice consolidation and a shift away from practice ownership.
+That said, the gender gap in earnings is narrowing as overall salaries decline.
+However, the path to practice ownership is not straightforward, with men still more likely to own a practice, especially in early career.

 Then, Consider Their Life Circumstances

-Outside of traditional demographics, it’s important to understand how dentists behave—not just as doctors, but as humans too.
-Their personal circumstances can provide you with some insights into how they will behave and what their top concerns within their practice might be.
+Beyond traditional demographics, it’s important to understand how dentists behave—not just as doctors, but as humans, too.
+Their personal circumstances can provide insights into how they will behave and what their top concerns in practice might be.

 Happiness